Your Organization Needs a Data Hierarchy Map—Here’s Why

 • Not setting ownership of team metrics.
 If no one is responsible for a team metric, people end up selecting vanity metrics for individual contributors or using floating definitions of their metrics.
 This ultimately leads to distrust and data-culture failure.
 Assign an owner for every metric on your map.

 • Misaligning metrics.
-Let’s say you have a product-led monetization model.
+Let’s say you have a monetization model.
 It doesn’t make sense for sales to be the only team who owns metrics that map onto revenue.
 Adjust the structure of the hierarchy map to fit your business model.

 • Each department comes up with its own version of the map.
 If different teams use separate versions of the map, they’ll work in departmental silos.
 The data hierarchy map must be a shared source of truth across departments.
 Create and use the same map across your entire business and product.